top of page

 "It was a delightful balance of mingling and discussion, and I made a point of sitting with people that I have never met before; it’s a small world made reasonable through the art of conversation.”

-- Salon Participant
+- Anonymous Salon Participant

-Let us know that you're coming to the Artist Salon
+Let us know if you're coming!

 Hours of Operation